Sports Officiating Expenses

-Unless a taxpayer qualified for the home office deduction, use of his auto from his home to the first job site within the metropolitan area is considered commuting and non-deductible though the home office might be the only location of the business.
-Remember that information in the travel expense chart is only applicable if you do not qualify for the office in the home deduction.
+Unless a taxpayer qualified for the home office deduction, use of his auto from his home to the first job site within the metropolitan area is considered commuting and is non-deductible even though the home office might be the only location of the business.

-The law around the home office deduction is very complex and not a do-it-yourself project.
-It is highly recommended that you seek tax advice before you file your return.
+The law governing the home office deduction is very complex and not a do-it-yourself project.
+It is highly recommended that you seek professional tax advice before you file your return.

 Keep your receipts.
 They serve two purposes.
 First, they will aid you in preparing your tax return.
 Second, if your return is subjected to an audit, the receipts will help establish the validity of the expense.